BUSHSAFE Survival Skills Courses

 We run courses in and around Canberra in the Australian Capital Territory, and occasionally Southern and Central NSW.

-We've all seen those survivor-type reality TV shows, including where Bear Grylls drinks his own urine.
 There are much better and safer things to do with your urine by the way - join a course and we'll teach you!.
 If you're a fan of the History Channel's fabulous "Alone" series, you'll see the real art of survival, in absolute hostile landscapes like the Arctic.

 But survival as a concept, can be grouped into six type of activities, each with very different skills and requirements: